dnnsoftware/Dnn.Evoq.LiquidContent.Samples.Public/Evoq.Modules/03-JobList.AngularJS.Full/README.md

 ![Screenshot1](images/screenshot25.png)

-Add onEdit(), onCancelEdit() and onSave() methods to the controller class.
+Add onEdit, onCancelEdit and onSave methods to the controller class.

 *onEdit()* method is called when user clicks the Edit button.
 It clones the job item object to the jobBeingEdited object.

 *onCancelEdit()* method is called when user clicks Cancel button.
 It resets jobBeingEdited to null

 *onSave()* method is called when user clicks Save button.
-It calles put request to the server, using jobBeingEdited object as a parameter.
-After the call is done it resets all parameters of job item to parametres of jobBeingEdited.
+It calls put request to the server, using jobBeingEdited object as a parameter.
+After the call is done it resets all parameters of job item to parameters of jobBeingEdited.
 After that it resets jobBeingEdited to null.

 ![Screenshot1](images/screenshot27.png)